aryaniyaps/python-backend-starter/server/README.md

    - Requester IP address
    - Requester device (based on the user agent)
    - Geolocation data (based on IP)
-- [ ] Social authentication providers must be explicitly linked by the user
-- [ ] Passwords can be set by users who registered via oauth2 providers
-- [x] Social login
-   - [x] Sign in with Google
-   - [x] Sign in with Facebook
-- [x] Password resets
-   - [x] 8 digit cryptographically secure password reset codes
-   - [x] Password reset codes are sha256 hashed
-   - [x] Email notifications for password reset requests
-   - [x] Email notifications when password resets
-- [x] Secure password changes
-- [x] Email notifications when password changes
-- [x] Changing or resetting password logs out the user from all sessions and deletes all of their authentication tokens
 - [x] Structured logging support
 - [x] Rate limiting (Moving window strategy)
    - [x] Primary rate limiting (API-wide)